CCIS Second Application Round

 You may apply for one CCIS study option during the second application round if you have not applied to Aalto University's master's programmes in the field of science and technology during the first application round or if you have only applied for one study option during the first application round.

 Applicants with an appropriate degree from a university or a university of applied sciences may apply directly to a master’s programme in the field of science and technology at Aalto University.
-Admissions are organized once a year and applications are accepted only during the application period.
+Admissions are organised once a year and applications are accepted only during the application period.

 Applicants are eligible to apply for master-level studies in the field of science and technology if they have completed: